kjenney/cm-pkg/README.md

 ## Quick Start

-1. Update the binds in `compose.yaml` to match where your models and workflows are.
+1. Update the binds in `compose.yaml` to match where your models, workflows, inputs, and outputs are.

 2. Start ComfyUI using `docker compose up`